Dagster vs. Airflow

 XCom, Airflow’s scheme for passing data between tasks, is only designed for passing small messages, even when using a custom backend.
 This makes it a poor fit for the kinds of data in most data pipelines.
 The Dagster equivalent is I/O managers, and it’s fully pluggable, at the level of individual assets and ops.
 Your op can return a huge Spark dataframe, your I/O manager can store it in Snowflake with no extra overhead, and then your I/O manager can load it as input when running downstream ops.

-It’s common to want to run a DAG whenever an event happens - e.g. when data arrives in your warehouse or when another DAG completes.
+It’s common to want to run a DAG whenever an event happens - e.g. when data arrives in your data warehouse or when another DAG completes.

 The best solutions that Airflow has for this – Sensors and Deferrable Operators – get it backwards: they expect you to start the DAG and then wait for something to happen.
 Sensors also take up resources on your cluster, and deferrable operators are poorly documented for event-driven execution.
 They're both brittle, polling tasks, shoehorned into an architecture never meant to support event-driven execution